Did You Know?

 Key Findings

-PM10 – tiny particulate matter small enough to be inhaled into the deepest part of the lung – is monitored in OECD countries because it can harm human health and reduce life expectancy.
-In the United States, PM10 levels are 18.0 micrograms per cubic meter, lower than the OECD average of 20.9 micrograms per cubic meter and the annual guideline limit of 20 micrograms per cubic meter set by the World Health Organization.
-On the whole, air quality has improved since the mid-1990s.
+PM2.5 – tiny particulate matter small enough to be inhaled into the deepest part of the lung – is monitored in OECD countries because it can harm human health and reduce life expectancy.
+In the United States, PM2.5 levels are 7.7 micrograms per cubic meter, lower than the OECD average of 14 micrograms per cubic meter and below the annual guideline limit of 10 micrograms per cubic meter set by the World Health Organization.

 Access to clean water is fundamental to human well-being.
 Despite significant progress in OECD countries in reducing water pollution, improvements in freshwater quality are not always easy to discern.
-In the United States, 87% of people say they are satisfied with water quality.
-This figure is slightly higher than the OECD average of 84% and suggests the United States has been successful in providing good quality water to its inhabitants.
+In the United States, 88% of people say they are satisfied with water quality, higher than the OECD average of 84%.

 Better Policies for Better Lives